William C. Shiel Jr., MD, FACP, FACR

 - Find a local Gastroenterologist in your town

-What are the risks of endoscopy?
+What happens after the endoscopy?

 Viewers share their comments